MMunibas/PhysNet2/README.md

 ## Installation

-Download the git repository to your system and add the PhysNet directory to your PYTHONPATH environmental variable
+Download the git repository to your system and add the PhysNet directory to your PYTHONPATH environmental variable:

       export PYTHONPATH={/your/path/to/here}/PhysNet:$PYTHONPATH